danielcompton/re-frame/docs/docs/Debugging-Event-Handlers.md

+---
+title: "Debugging Event Handlers"
+---

 ## Debugging Event Handlers

 This page describes techniques for debugging re-frame's event handlers.

 Event handlers are quite central to a re-frame app.
 Only event handlers can update `app-db`, to "step" an application "forward" from one state to the next.